 Another 36 words (3 lines of text) are included under the topic Early Dottine Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dottine family to Ireland
+Migration of the Dottine family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Dottine surname or a spelling variation of the name include: John Doddington arrived in Georgia in 1773.